ahmadzamy/Popular-Movies-Stage1-/README.md

 # Popular-Movies-Stage1-
-Pleace put Your API KEY at the proper line cone
+Pleace put Your API KEY at the mainAvtivity line 27 and 30